Practice Experience in Multi-Level and/or Complex Care

 2. Communication Challenges

 Ask students to identify a scenario where they faced a challenge related to communication with a client, family member, or staff member.
-Have the students use the problem-solving/decision-making process to analyze the problem, identify what they learned through the situation, and describe how it has impacted their approach to future communication in this context (Learning Outcomes #2, #6, and #8).
+Have the students refer to the Problem-Solving and Decision-Making in a Clinical Situation process (in Concepts for Practice course) to analyze the problem, identify what they learned through the situation, and describe how it has impacted their approach to future communication in this context (Learning Outcomes 2, 6, and 8).

 3. Observation in Person-Centred Care

 Invite students to use their clinical practice to learn the importance of observation to person-centred care.
 Students, working individually or in small groups, will choose a client experiencing cognitive challenges and observe this individual closely for at least two days, being particularly aware of the person’s behaviours and what aspects of the environment and of the client’s needs seem to be related to the behaviours.
-Students are also encouraged to talk with other members of the health care team who know this client and, if possible, research the client’s background.
+Encourage students to talk with other members of the health care team who know this client and, if possible, research the client’s background.

-Students will review the information and discuss what environmental factors seem to be contributing to the client’s behaviours, both positively and negatively.
-This should include the social environment as well (e.g., the actions of staff and other residents).
+Ask students to review the information and discuss what environmental factors seem to be contributing to the client’s behaviours, both positively and negatively.
+This should include the social environment (e.g., the actions of staff and other residents).
 Students should also observe for unmet needs of the client which may be causing responsive behaviours.

 Strategies that Focus on Professional Approaches to Practice